plabayo/rama/docs/book/src/proxies/operate/pac.md

 * **[MDN: Proxy Auto-Configuration](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/Proxy_servers_and_tunneling/Proxy_Auto-Configuration_PAC_file)**: Excellent documentation on built-in helper functions (like `shExpMatch`). *Note: These functions can be slow; Safechain often uses optimized custom logic instead.*
 * **[Cloudflare: PAC Best Practices](https://developers.cloudflare.com/cloudflare-one/networks/resolvers-and-proxies/proxy-endpoints/best-practices/)**: Modern performance tips.
-* **[Microsoft: WinHTTP IPv6 Extensions](https://learn.microsoft.com/en-us/windows/win32/winhttp/ipv6-aware-proxy-helper-api-definitions)**: Information on `FindProxyForURLEx`, used specifically by Win32 applications for IPv6 support (useful only if you need to take advantage of builtin Ipv6 utilities and only supported for windows applications running the Win32 stack).
+* **[Microsoft: WinHTTP IPv6 Extensions](https://learn.microsoft.com/en-us/windows/win32/winhttp/ipv6-aware-proxy-helper-api-definitions)**: Information on `FindProxyForURLEx` and the other IPv6-aware helpers.
+Microsoft defined them for the Win32 stack, but they are no longer Win32-only: Chromium defines them unconditionally, while Firefox still does not, so a script that calls them cannot assume they exist everywhere.